 - We will identify, train, and empower members of staff to deal with business continuity matters.

-- We will define crisis management and emergency response procedures to manage a crisis or incident and document these in a crisis management plan and an emergency response plan, respectively.
+- We will define crisis management and emergency response procedures to manage a crisis or incident and document these in our crisis management and business continuity plans.

-- We will document all business continuity strategies and recovery plans, pre-planned actions, advance arrangements, organisation and activation procedures in a business continuity plan.
+- We will document all business continuity strategies and recovery plans, pre-planned actions, advance arrangements, organisation and activation procedures.

-- We will carry out an exercise of our business continuity plan as often as necessary, and at least once per year.
-The minimum acceptable exercise will be a tabletop exercise.
+- We will carry out business continuity exercises as often as necessary, and at a minimum we will deliver one table-top and one physical test exercise annually.

-- We will maintain and update the contents of our BCP, CMP, BIA and BCIP whenever there is a significant change to our business operations and review the materials at least annually to ensure that they remain fit for purpose and up to date.
+- We will maintain and update the contents of our BC Operations Manual, Business Impact Analysis, Business Continuity Plan and Crisis Management Plan whenever there is a significant change to our business operations.

 Responsibility for implementing Business Continuity

-- Department managers are responsible for implementing these policies within their areas of responsibility.
+- Department managers are responsible for maintaining business continuity in their team area and implementing the business continuity policies within their team.

 - The Board is responsible for oversight and scrutiny of business continuity strategies and organisation.

-- Department managers are responsible for ensuring that their sections of the BCP and CMP are maintained fit for purpose at all times.
-Changes are made through the Business Continuity Planning Team (BCPT) that meets quarterly to review the business continuity plan and any business continuity activity.
-Significant changes are submitted to the C-team for final sign off.
+- Department managers are responsible for keeping their sections of the Business Continuity Plan and Crisis Management Plan fit for purpose at all times.
+Changes are made through the Business Continuity Planning Team (BCPT) that meets quarterly to review the business continuity materials and any business continuity activity.
+Significant changes are presented to the Leadership Team for approval.

-- Each C-team member together with the managers in their departments will identify the members of their team who will join the Business Recovery Team in the event of an incident.
+- The Leadership Team together with the managers in their departments will identify the members of their team who will join the Business Recovery Team in the event of an incident.

-- The BCPT will review the results of business continuity exercises and incidents to confirm the plan’s adequacy and to acknowledge that any risks that have been identified are understood by the business.
+- Relevant BCPT members will review the results of business continuity exercises and incidents to assess the adequacy of our plans and to ensure that any risks identified are understood by the business.

-- The C-team will review the BCMS annually to assess its adequacy and effectiveness.
+- The Leadership Team will review the BCMS annually to assess its adequacy and effectiveness.

 Minerva House, Edmund Halley Road, Oxford Science Park, OX4 4DQ, United Kingdom